Alfred Taylor Howard: Birth and family

 Alfred was born in the rural community of Pleasant Valley, Prairie Ronde Township, near the town of Schoolcraft, Kalamazoo County, Michigan.
 His is the story of a farm boy who responded to the call of the far horizon to become a world citizen and a Christian witness to the uttermost part of the earth.

-The Pleasant Valley neighborhood, though a tiny dot on the map, was in fact singularly cosmopolitan.
-Early settlers had come from many eastern States, and some directly from England, the Netherlands and Germany.
-This diversity may have placed in this boy's mind the idea of the bigness of the world.
+The Pleasant Valley neighbourhood, though a small area, was ethnically diverse.
+Early settlers had come from several Eastern states, as well as directly from England, the Netherlands, and Germany.

 Alfred was the son of Cornelius Howard, who was born in Michigan in 1841.
 His mother was Harriett Guilford.
 Alfred's paternal grandfather was of English lineage, arriving in Michigan from White Plains, New York.
 His paternal grandmother was Margaret Osterhut of Dutch descent.

 Cornelius was deeply involved and powerfully loyal to the Church of the United Brethren in Christ.
 He was a frequent lay member to the St. Joseph Annual Conference, twice to the General Conference, and served for ten years as a Trustee of Otterbein College.
 Harriett Howard was likewise devoted, if unobtrusive in her religious expression.
 As a boy Alfred was uplifted by the sound of his mother's voice raised in prayer as she went about her housework.